heisenburger/ws/_posts/2018-12-28-finding_meaning.md

 From then on, until I would eventually graduate with physics and math degrees, I was committed to becoming a physicist.

 I don't really know where I'm going with this story, I guess I'm just trying desperately to understand my own drivers.
 What do I want?
-Is it some kind of immortality through fame?
-Surely there's got to be a certain amount of narcissism involved if I think I could possibly solve any of the world's greatest problems?
-But I don't think I can.
-For all of these problems, it's perseverance and dumb luck that usually does it.
-Genius doesn't exist.
-The more brains and bodies we can throw at the world's toughest problems, the better.
-I might not think I can solve anything, but I can volunteer myself as a willing brain and body, and try.

 There's more to unpack here, but mum is calling us for dinner now.
 For now, I'm digging out a file I closed in my mind for sixteen(?) years.
 I'm opening it back up again for the first time.
 That's something.